Xananax/jobj/readme.md

 <a name="debounce"></a>
 ## debounce(Function, Number, any) ⇒
-debounce - debounces a function to run only a certain number of times per second
+debounce - debounces a function to run only a certain number of times per second The debounced returned function has a `delay` property that can be changed to obtain dynamic delays.

 **Kind**: global function
 **Returns**: Function           the debounced function